- Telephone Mortgage Applications

 Fees charged for the survey will vary according to the size, age and type of property.
 This type of survey is particularly necessary for large, more complex properties and those of period construction.

 Flats and maisonettes

 If you intend to buy a flat or maisonette, the valuer will probably not be able to inspect the whole building.
 The HomeBuyer Survey or Building Survey will therefore be limited to the flat or maisonette you are looking to buy.
 The valuer will comment on the general condition of the fabric of the whole property as far as is possible.

 It's usual for each owner to pay towards the maintenance and repair of the building and common areas.
 If you're able to obtain these details (your solicitor should be able to provide this information) this will aid the valuer when making his report.

 If the property you're buying has been built or converted for use as a dwelling within the past ten years, or is to be occupied for the first time, you must ensure that it was built or converted under a new home warranty scheme.
 We accept the following warranty schemes:

 - Premier Guarantee

-You will need to pay the property valuation fee for mortgage purposes, see our Tariff of Mortgage Charges page for more details.
+If applicable, you will need to pay the property valuation fee for mortgage purposes, see our Tariff of Mortgage Charges page for more details.
 The fee is payable at the time of application and is non-refundable.
-For some products we will pay for the standard valuation for remortgage purposes.
-Your Mortgage Adviser will confirm if your product qualifies for a free standard valuation.
+For some products we will pay for the standard valuation, your Mortgage Adviser will confirm if your product qualifies for a free standard valuation.

 Only certain valuers are authorised by us.
 If you decide, independently, to instruct a valuer to prepare a report on the property you wish to purchase, we're under no obligation to instruct that valuer to prepare our mortgage valuation, whether or not the valuer is on our panel of authorised valuers.